Goutireddy/weather_springbootapp/README.md

 For scalability, we used Horizonalpodscaler
 We can change the service type to loadBalancer to expose service to outside cluster or Ingress

-Step6: Since its local deployment, we have created ClusterIP service to access it run below command
+Step-6: Since its local deployment, we have created ClusterIP service to access it, run below command:
 ```bash
 kubectl port-forward service/weather-service 8080:80
 ```

-##Test Endpoint
+## Test Endpoint

-*Open browser and hit endpoint http://localhost:8080/weather?searchText=philadelphia
+* Open browser and hit endpoint http://localhost:8080/weather?searchText=philadelphia

 searchText is a query parameter pass zipcode or city

-*You can also test using postman UI:
+* You can also test using postman UI:

 Below is the json response from postman
 ```bash